 According to HubSpot, having this many lead generation baits results in a 55% increase in email subscribers.

-Create a new landing page for every segment of your audience.
+Use a landing page builder to create pages for every segment of your audience.

 2. Transform Your About Me Page into a Squeeze Page